scientific-python/MeeseeksDev/Readme.md

 GitHub API does not allow to change permissions once given (yet).
 We don't want you to go though the process of reinstalling all integrations.

 We would like to request less permission if necessary.

 # Setup.

-These are the environment variable that need to be set.

- - `INTEGRATION_ID` The integration ID given to you by GitHub when you create an integration
- - `BOTNAME` Name of the integration on GitHub, should be without the leading `@`, and with the `[bot]`.
-This is used for the bot to react to his own name, and not reply to itself...

-   TODO
+See CONTIBUTING.md for for information.

 # Warnings